ANALYSIS-Trump allies' push to move Georgia subversion trial could mean delays

 "The request for removal is definitely going to delay this trial and be complicated and messy," said Eric Segall, a professor at Georgia State College of Law.

-The removal question is just one of many that are likely to be litigated before a trial, adding to uncertainty about prosecutors' request for a trial date as soon as Oct.
-23.
+The removal question is just one of many that are likely to be litigated before a trial, adding to uncertainty about prosecutors' request for a trial date within the next few months.

 DELAY AS A TACTIC